 ATTENTION: The Research Paper must be turned in and accepted for grading to receive credit for this course!
 No late research papers will be accepted!
-Papers without in-text citations and/or a Works Cited page with approved sources will not be accepted for grading.
+Papers without in-text citations and/or a Works Cited page with approved sources WILL NOT be accepted for grading.

 The Research Paper is assigned after the midterm point.
 Prior to that point, students will receive instruction on MLA documentation, which is a requirement of the research paper.
 Weekly assignments on the paper will help assess student progress and ensure a student understands the components of the assignment.
-Each Research Paper Check is part of the overall Research Paper Final Grade.
+Grades will be given for components of the Research Paper as assigned and cannot be completed for a late grade.
 The final paper will be turned in using the same method as the essays, but will be placed in a pocket folder with brads.
 The research paper is evaluated in three parts: content and organization, research and documentation, and grammar and mechanics.
 NOTE: To conduct reliable research, students must use the TC Databases.